-In the event that you and your spouse cannot work out between yourselves the manner in which community property is going to be divided, you are going to leave it up to the judge to decide.
-The judge is guided by the Texas Family Code in how to do so but for the most part he or she has a wide degree of latitude to make decisions on this subject.
+If you and your spouse cannot work out between yourselves how community property is going to be divided, you are going to leave it up to the judge to decide.
+The judge is guided by the Texas Family Code in how to do so but for the most part, he or she has a wide degree of latitude to make decisions on this subject.
 The general principle of “fairness” will be utilized.
-So, the specific circumstances of your case will guide the judge in large part to make a determination as to how the property will be divided up.
+So, the specific circumstances of your case will guide the judge in large part to determine as to how the property will be divided up.

 On the other hand, you and your spouse can divide up your community estate in just about any way that you would like.
-The judge does not want to get involved in these type of issues if he can avoid it.
+The judge does not want to get involved in these types of issues if he can avoid them.
 If you believe a division of the property is fair, you can propose that to your spouse and wait for a response back.
 This is a lot of what attorneys do for clients during divorce cases.
 Make settlement offers and receive counter-offers in response.
-For the first few weeks of a divorce, offers and counter offers in relation to property are not as common since these issues are typically not dealt with fully until the end of a divorce.
+For the first few weeks of a divorce, offers and counteroffers about the property are not as common since these issues are typically not dealt with fully until the end of a divorce.

 What happens in the middle of a Texas divorce?

-Once your divorce petition is filed in your home county, you ought to settle in and plan on at least a two month wait until your case can be finalized.
-The reason for this is that by law a divorce in Texas may take no shorter than sixty days to complete from the date that your petition is filed.
-The reason for this is that the court wants to give you and your spouse that amount of time to potentially reconsider whether or the divorce is what you actually want to do.
+Once your divorce petition is filed in your home county, you ought to settle in and plan on at least a two-month wait until your case can be finalized.
+The reason for this is that by law divorce in Texas may take no shorter than sixty days to complete from the date that your petition is filed.
+The reason for this is that the court wants to give you and your spouse that amount of time to potentially reconsider whether the divorce is what you want to do.

-During the pendency of divorce you may encounter the following stages common to many cases.
+During the pendency of the divorce, you may encounter the following stages common to many cases.
 The first is called temporary orders.
-This is often times the longest stage of a case.
-Most every divorce case will see to it that some ground rules get laid down that will govern your behavior and that of your spouse during the divorce case.
-Where each of you will live, how much money can be spent, what can be said to one another.
+This is often the longest stage of a case.
+Almost every divorce case will see to it that some ground rules get laid down that will govern your behavior and that of your spouse during the divorce case.
+Where each of you will live, how much money can be spent, and what can be said to one another.
 Your habits and behavior will be kept in check with temporary orders.

-Who will pay what bills, who will see the kids at what time and where the kids will live on a full time basis would likely be decided as well.
-Basically, temporary orders seek to keep you and your spouse playing nice in the sandbox until your case can be settled and completed.
+Who will pay what bills, who will see the kids at what time, and where the kids will live on a full-time basis would likely be decided as well?
+Temporary orders seek to keep you and your spouse playing nice in the sandbox until your case can be settled and completed.
 Keep in mind that there are many more issues that are sorted out in temporary orders than the ones that I just discussed with you.
 All the more reason to hire an attorney, in my opinion.

-Discovery is another part of a divorce case that often times fits within the temporary orders phase.
-You and your spouse may need to learn more about the other person’s theories of the case, financial situation or other tidbits of information that are relevant to the divorce.
+Discovery is another part of a divorce case that oftentimes fits within the temporary orders phase.
+You and your spouse may need to learn more about the other person’s theories of the case, financial situation, or other tidbits of information that are relevant to the divorce.
 As such, discovery is a mechanism by which this type of information can be sought.
-Basically each side is trying to get an idea of the arguments that will be made in a trial and the evidence that will be utilized in order to support those arguments.
+Each side is trying to get an idea of the arguments that will be made in a trial and the evidence that will be utilized to support those arguments.

-What do you need to do in order to finalize your Texas divorce?
+What do you need to do to finalize your Texas divorce?

-You and/or your spouse will need to appear before the judge for a short hearing known as a prove up hearing before your case can be completed.
-The prove up hearing sets before the judge your final decree of divorce and any other documents your judge will need to sign off on before you case concludes.
-You should contact the clerk of your court and become familiar with the local rules in order to learn what your court requires prior to the finalization of the divorce.
+You and/or your spouse will need to appear before the judge for a short hearing is known as a prove-up hearing before your case can be completed.
+The prove-up hearing sets before the judge your final decree of divorce and any other documents your judge will need to sign off on before your case concludes.
+You should contact the clerk of your court and become familiar with the local rules to learn what your court requires before the finalization of the divorce.
 Go online and pull up the website for your court.
-There you will find what your judge needs to be in place prior to heading to court.
+There you will find what your judge needs to be in place before heading to court.